ucopacme/start-here/one_day_workshops/cloudformation_awscli.rst

 Step 3) Verify the Cloudformation template is valid and usable
 -------------------------------------------------------------
 Once you have made the changes to the template as needed, it is good practice to verify that the template is actually usable.
-To do this we run this awscli command:
+To do this we run this awscli command: **aws cloudformation validate-template**

+**Example:** aws cloudformation validate-template --template-body file://cf-awscli-template.yml **Note** The location of the template is in the location I am running the command or I would have to qualify th path.
 ::

  (python36) [user@raws example]$ aws cloudformation validate-template --template-body file://cf-awscli-template.yml